 The husband brought it to church Sunday and gave it to Peter.
 Does it look like Peter believes him?
 And the story continues like this…[slides]

 Was it wrong for him to only bring part of the proceeds to church?

 No!
 There was no record of God telling them to do it at all.
 And that’s the point Peter makes in v.
 4…

-If they had come and said, we sold land for 50k and we feel led to give half and keep half…that would have been fine…but they just had to try to keep up w/ the Barnaby Jones’ [Barnabas].
+If they had come and said, we sold land for $50k and we feel led to give half and keep half…that would have been fine…but they just had to try to keep up with the Barnaby Jones’ [Barnabas].

 We can point the finger, but 3 more are right back at us.